 The types of materials available range from aggressively modern metal finishes to natural stone and wood.

-Family: In an office complex, where many signs are used, IDS focuses on how the brand identity will work under different conditions.
+Family: In a campus environment, healthcare facility or office complex, where many signs are used, IDS focuses on how the brand identity will work under different conditions.

 A large sign may have an icon and text while a small element may just have a color.
 This entire family must be seen as working together in an environment.